AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/manage-issues/copy-issues.md

    ![](assets/qs-copy-issues-ui-350x215.png)

-1. Continue copying the issue as described in the section [Copy a single issue](#copy5) in this article, starting with Step 3.
+1. Continue copying the issue as described in the section [Copy a single issue](#copy-a-single-issue) in this article, starting with Step 3.

-### Copy issues in a list in the Preview environment
+### Copy issues in a list in the Preview environment {#copy-issues-in-a-list-in-the-preview-environment}

 1. Go to the project that contains the issue or issues that you want to copy.